Who Is Your Legal Advisor?

 The daughters were aware of Medicaid’s 5-year “look back,” so they knew it would be impossible to save all of mom’s money.
 The social worker’s plan, which appeared to save $550,000, sounded great to them.
 However, they were cautious enough that they wanted confirmation from an attorney that the plan would work.

 Unfortunately, the plan was a total disaster.
 If it had been implemented, the family probably would have lost the entire amount of mom’s savings.
 Why?
 The problem here is that the social worker assumed that Medicaid’s “penalty period” started when mom transferred the $550,000 to the daughters.
-However, the rule she apparently relied on was changed in February 2006.
-Since then, the penalty period arising from transfers of assets commences only when the Medicaid applicant is in the nursing home, has applied for Medicaid, and is eligible for benefits “but for” the transfer of assets.
-Here, mom would have retained assets far in excess of the Medicaid eligibility level (currently $14,400) for several years.
+However, the penalty period arising from transfers of assets commences only when the Medicaid applicant is in the nursing home, has applied for Medicaid, and is eligible for benefits “but for” the transfer of assets.
+Here, mom would have retained assets far in excess of the Medicaid eligibility level (well below 30,000, even after a large increase scheduled for 2023) for several years.
 Her 4-year penalty would have started only after she spent down all her other assets.
 The result, under the social worker’s plan, would have rendered mom ineligible for Medicaid for 8 or 9 years, and would have caused her to lose all of her money.

 The correct solution for this family would be to transfer all of mom’s assets now, to the daughters or to a trust that would be managed by the daughters.
 Then in 5 years, this transfer would be beyond Medicaid’s “look back” and the remaining assets would be preserved.
 Of course, during this 5-year period, mom would have to private pay at the nursing home, but the total cost would not exhaust her savings.
 This family would likely save several hundred thousand dollars.
 (The amount or percentage saved in each case depends on the actual cost of the particular nursing home, and the applicant’s income from Social Security, pensions, retirement plans, or other sources.)